EduardoZepeda/coffee-bytes-hugo/content/posts/go-channels-entendiendo-los-deadlocks-o-puntos-muertos/index.en.md

 In the three previous cases the program would be waiting and, as you know, **it makes no sense to keep the program waiting for something that will never happen**, so the execution is aborted and the fatal error "_fatal error: all goroutines are asleep - deadlock!_" is generated.

-The above situation is referred to as a deadlock or deadlock.
+The above situation is referred to as a *deadlock*.

 ## Deadlocks or dead spots